ThisIsRuddy/m2-variation-linker/README.md

 - Check `data/attributes.csv` contains all your expected attributes which are used as variations
 - Populate `data/link.csv` with the variations you want to link e.g. PARENT-SKU-001,CHILD-SKU-101
-- Run the script by executing `link` script with your chosen environment: e.g. `yarn link:staging`
+- Run the script by executing the `link` script with your chosen environment: e.g. `yarn link:staging`

 #### Processing Logic